opf/openproject/docs/system-admin-guide/design/README.md

 You can choose between the three default color themes for OpenProject:

 * OpenProject
-* OpenProject Gray (earlier called OpenProject Light)
+* OpenProject Gray (previously called OpenProject Light)
-* OpenProject Navy Blue (earlier called OpenProject Dark)
+* OpenProject Navy Blue (previously called OpenProject Dark)

 Press the Save button to apply your changes.
 The theme will then be changed.